maheera421/piko-and-pearl/admin-frontend/README.md

-  # Admin dashboard for Piko and Pearl
+  # JAdmin Dashboard for Piko and Pearl

   ## Running the code